Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25115/README.md

 **Scenario 2:**

 I want to express my gratitude to my friend Sahith.
 He has helped me countless times by lending me money whenever I need it.
 No matter the situation, he never hesitates.
 He would always say, “We are going to stay here together for four years — you can repay me anytime.”
-That simple line shows me how generous and understanding he is. in the time of dhesara
+That simple line shows me how generous and understanding he is.
+At the time of Dhasara we have get two days extra holiday . i was booking my train tickets again but at that time i don't have money i was calling to my father  he was not answering my phone call , i was in tension there were only 3 available seats for a particular train i don't have any money with me . at that time this guy came to me and aske that why are you in tension then i said to him about my problem , he said that is not any problem i will send you the money you book your ticket and later on you pay me back . that time i understand his character .